HITsz-TMG/Anim-Director/README.md

 ```python
 python code/script_gen.py
 ```
-- The generated scripts will be saved in ```code/result/scripts.json```.
+- The generated scripts will be saved as ```code/result/scripts.json```.
 </details>

 <details>
   <summary><h3>Inference for T2I with Midjourney </h3></summary>

-Since Midjourney does not provide official API services, we used a third-party API platform [GoAPI](https://www.goapi.ai) for mj_api_key.
+Since Midjourney does not provide official API services, we use a third-party API platform [GoAPI](https://www.goapi.ai) for mj_api_key.
 Run the following command to get the (T+I)2V results:

 ```python